StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

    ```

 2. Restart StackState to apply the configuration changes.
-3. Add an email [event handler](../../use/metrics-and-events/event-notifications.md#send-event-notifications-with-event-handlers) to a view from the StackState UI.
+3. Use the [Manage event handlers](/use/stackstate-ui/views/manage-event-handlers.md) pane in the StackState UI to add an email event handler to a view.
 {% endtab %}

 {% tab title="Linux" %}